savyrosea/Genius_Lyrics_Analysis/README.md

   - Use NLP to "Create" a pop song

 ### Sunday, May 30th:
-  - Gensim Topic or LDA Analysis
+  - Gensim Topic or LDA Analysis (If time)

 ### Tuesday, June 1st:
   - Publish Plotly Interactive Plots